Reduce Access to Means of Suicide

 Here are some of the reasons why reducing access to lethal means is important:1

-- Many suicide attempts take place during a short-term crisis, so it is important to consider access to lethal means during these periods of increased risk.
+- Many suicide attempts take place during a short-term crisis, so it is important to consider a person’s access to lethal means during these periods of increased risk.

 - Access to lethal means is a risk factor for suicide.